SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Advanced Physical Design using OpenLANE and Sky130PDK.md

 ![Screenshot from 2023-09-17 15-56-44](https://github.com/SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/assets/140999250/a8e7dfc9-e455-44a3-befe-269c223d8066)

-* We find that distance between regular polysilicon & poly resistor should be 22um but it is showing 17um and still no errors .
+* We find that the distance between regular polysilicon & poly resistor should be 22um but it is showing 17um and still no errors .
 We should go to sky130A.tech file and modify as follows to detect this error.

 ![266859841-0d199111-ded8-4193-a024-544227ab142c](https://github.com/SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/assets/140999250/d11dfb0d-3e65-4b9d-a812-a53c2d508a8c)